14/15 December 1816: A Whoreson Night

 9 Providence Place, London

-of Thomas Richards, where Keats says that he spends
+residence of Thomas Richards, where Keats says

-so whoreson a Night that I stopped there all the next day
+that he spends so whoreson a Night that I stopped there all the next day

-(writing to his friend,
+(writing to

-Charles Cowden Clarke, 17 Dec 1816).
-What this
+his friend, Charles Cowden Clarke, 17 Dec 1816).

-a hangover.
-Richards’ brother, Charles, is the
+drinking and a pretty good hangover.
+Richards’ brother, Charles, is the printer of Keats’s first volume of verse

-printer of Keats’s first volume of verse (published by the Ollier brothers), the 1817 Poems,
+(published by the Ollier brothers), the 1817

-and like Keats and Clarke, was a student and Enfield.
-Richards is also a part-time
+Poems, and like Keats and Clarke, was a student and Enfield.

 During this week, Keats likely completes I stood tip-toe upon a little hill.
 It becomes the opening poem for the 1817 volume, and so Keats must have thought something of its poetic worth.
 In December 1816, Keats is also publicly certified (listed) as a apothecary, has his thus-far best sonnet published (On First Looking into Chapman’s Homer), has an article partly about him published, and has a face-mask made by an established artist (Benjamin Robert Haydon).
 Perhaps some of this contributes to his celebration—and inebriation—at the Richards residence.